MadRajib/Code_snippets-1/README.md

 * __Substring__ -> set should be continuous
 * __Subsequence__ -> Should be in order not need to be continuous
 * __Subset__ -> all posible combinations

+## Tips
+- When trying to apply a greedy approch always try to find a counter example

 ## Count Number of Digits
 ```python